Shoreditch based cocktail bar, inspired by the culture and rich history of New Orleans, Louisiana (or NOLA for short).

 The Importance of the Sazerac Cocktail.
 Named for the Sazerac de Forge et Fils brand of cognac that was its original prime ingredient; sometimes called the oldest cocktail in America with it's origins dating from pre-civil war.

-*at NOLA we use Creole Bitters blended from the same recipe as Selner's
+*at NOLA we proudly use Bitter Truth Creole Bitters blended from the same recipe as Selner's